 Drug information provided by: Micromedex

 Metoprolol may worsen the symptoms of heart failure in some patients.
-Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, weight gain, or wheezing.
+Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing or heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, or weight gain.

 Do not suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
 Some conditions may become worse when the medicine is stopped suddenly, which can be dangerous.